morleym/furtive-handbook/docs/format-double-elim.md

 Rounds are typically named in each 'side' of bracket as "Winners/Losers Round X" (e.g. Winners Round 1, Losers Round 3, etc.).
 Once you are in the last three rounds of either side bracket, those rounds are then named "Winners/Losers Quarterfinal", "Winners/Losers Semifinal", and "Winners/Losers Final".

-After all matches are completed, a set of standings is produced (where competitors are placed based on where they were eliminated).
+After all matches are completed, a set of standings is produced where competitors are placed based on where they were eliminated.

 ![double elim bracket image](https://imgur.com/9E3KGEH.png)